 My entire year abroad working as a photographer in Japan is proof of that example.
 My X100F became an extension of myself, and no matter where I went, the camera was there with me, riding the bullet train, having lunch, or just sitting at a cafe while editing some photos.

 And when a camera is so light, portable, small, and a joy to use.
 Then you will use it, you will bring it with you, and you will check that you are carrying it before you leave your home, just like we do with keys, wallets and smartphones.
 And if you don't, then perhaps you don't really like photography as much as you think.

 Bonus Reason: The Price

-And a bonus reason is the price, the camera is fairly inexpensive compared to 1: the price of the camera when it was released in 2011, and 2 the price of brand new cameras today.
+And a bonus reason is the price, the camera is fairly inexpensive compared to:

 So, whether you're considering starting your photography journey, or you already started and are considering this camera to hone your skills and have it as an everyday carry the x100 is a great option, and I highly recommend it.

 This is a summary of my YouTube Video, you can watch the whole piece linked here: